Edible Candy Cane Slime (with Peppermint Extract!)

 • 2 cups marshmallow fluff

-• red gel food colouring as needed
+• red gel food coloring as needed

 • 2 tsp coconut oil melted